jes-bro/robot_localization/README.md

         noise_std = 0.001
         self.normalize_particles()
         probabilities = []
+        # Make a list of all of the particle weights
         for particle in self.particle_cloud:
             probabilities.append(particle.w)

+        # Draw a random sample of particles from the particle cloud based off
+        # a distribution of the particle weights
         self.particle_cloud = draw_random_sample(self.particle_cloud, probabilities, self.n_particles)

+        # Add noise to the x, y, and theta components to each particle based off
+        # of noise standard deviation
         for particle in self.particle_cloud:
+            # Generate noise for each particle
             x_noise = np.random.normal(0.0, noise_std)
             y_noise = np.random.normal(0.0, noise_std)
             theta_noise = self.distribution_scale * np.random.normal(0.0, noise_std)

+            # Apply noise to each particle
             particle.x += x_noise
             particle.y += y_noise
             particle.theta += theta_noise